nlmixrdevelopment/RxODE/README.md

    super-positioning, time-varying covariates are not supported.
  - [pmxTools](https://github.com/kestrel99/pmxTools) currently have
    1-3 compartment (super-positioning) models built-in.
-This is a R-only implementation. mixed.
+This is a R-only implementation.
 Since this uses super-positioning, time-varying covariates are not supported.
  - [PKPDmodels](https://cran.r-project.org/web/packages/PKPDmodels/index.html)
    has a one-compartment model with gradients.
 Since this uses super-positioning, time varying covariates are not supported.